 It also allows you to see when people are on the clock, which is incredibly important for distributed teams in different time zones.
 You don’t need to micromanage your team or wonder if you’re disturbing someone’s dinner every time you fire off a message.
 An office simulation tool is one more way to maintain work-life boundaries that could become a little fuzzy when you go remote.

 Along with a virtual office tool, I recommend having multiple ways of communicating: We insist on video whenever possible, so that you can see people’s facial expressions, body language, everything (except, of course, how tall they are!).
-In addition, we pair that with a texting platform, such as Teams or Slack, for those quick, asynchronous interactions that don’t require a full discussion.
+In addition, we pair that with a texting platform, such as Microsoft Teams or Slack, for those quick, asynchronous check-ins that don’t require a full discussion.

 These tools only work if people know how to use them, starting from day 1.
 Include trainings as part of your onboarding, as well as on-going staff development.